-Where care is split evenly between mother and father, parents must name which address is to be used for the purpose of allocating a school place.
+Where care is split evenly between mother and father, parents must name which address is to be used for the purpose of allocating an Academy place.

-SCHOOL ENTRY
+ACADEMY ENTRY

 Children must, by law, start school by the beginning of the term after their fifth birthday.
-A parent may defer a child's entry to the school, but not beyond the academic year for which the application is accepted.
-Parents may discuss this with the Head Teacher.
+A parent may defer a child's entry to the Academy, but not beyond the academic year for which the application is accepted.
+Parents may discuss this with the Principal.
 Parents can request that their child attends part-time until the child reaches compulsory school age.